di-unipi-socc/kube-hound/data/examples/pod_to_pod_traffic/README.md

-# Test Secrets in environment variables analysis
+# Test Pod-to-Pod traffic analysis

 This test works on an Istio-enabled cluster.